wandieinnocents/anagram_program/README.md

 ## how to run the program

-- in console, type : php code.php
+- in console/terminal , type : php code.php
 - Then follow the prompts to capture the two strings
 - it will output if there anagrams or not